NHAS/wag/README.md

 It allows you to restrict routes based on 2fa, while allowing other routes to remain public as long as a client has a valid public key.

+# Sponsorship

+This work was very kindly supported by <a href='https://www.aurainfosec.com/'>Aura Information Security</a>.

 # Requirements

 The wireguard device must be running before wag is started.